thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 .. _not thread safe: https://docs.python.org/3/library/asyncio-dev.html#asyncio-multithreading

 Oh no, it's not thread-safe!
-That means we can't put items into this queue from another thread, right?
-Actually, clicking the link in that text gives us the solution:
+That means we can't put items from another thread, right?
+Actually, clicking the link in that text says we can, but not by putting items from the thread directly:

     Almost all asyncio objects are not thread safe, which is typically not a problem unless there is code that works with them from outside of a